rust-lang/book/src/ch17-04-streams.md

 That similarity is not a coincidence.
 A stream is like an asynchronous form of iteration.
-Whereas the `trpl::Receiver` specifically waits to receive messages, though, a general-purpose stream API needs to be much more general: it will just provide the next item like `Iterator` does, but asynchronously.
-In fact, this is roughly how it works in Rust, so we can actually create a stream from any iterator.
-As with an iterator, we can work with a stream by calling its `next` method, and then awaiting the output, as in Listing 17-30.
+Whereas the `trpl::Receiver` specifically waits to receive messages, though, the general-purpose stream API is much more general: it provides the next item like `Iterator` does, but asynchronously.
+The similarity between iterators and streams in Rust means we can actually create a stream from any iterator.
+As with an iterator, we can work with a stream by calling its `next` method and then awaiting the output, as in Listing 17-30.

 <Listing number="17-30" caption="Creating a stream from an iterator and printing its values" file-name="src/main.rs">